 Our major research program into the prevention and treatment of proventricular dilatation disease involves studies on birds infected with avian bornavirus.
 We have the needed facilities now for these birds to be kept separate from healthy birds or birds used for other studies and it greatly benefits this important research.

 We have appropriate space to house raptors now, and so we can better train students in the care and treatment of these important birds.
-We are able to provide state-of-the-art washroom and changing facilities now, and it ensures the health and safety of our students, faculty, and staff.
+We are able to provide a state-of-the-art washroom and changing facility now, and it ensures the health and safety of our students, faculty, and staff.

 Finally, we have dedicated teaching space now, and so we can better promote an understanding of avian diseases and avian husbandry among future veterinarians.